Mallet1/data-vis-project/README.md

 order-flow signals (microprice and volume imbalance).

 ## Files

-- `./round4_data_visualization.ipynb` - Reproducible notebook with all plots and commentary.
+- `round4_data_visualization.ipynb` - Reproducible notebook with all plots and commentary.
-- `./imc-data/round4/dataprices_round_3_day_0.csv` - Semicolon-delimited L1–L3 quotes and mid prices for one trading day.
+- `prices_round_3_day_0.csv` - Semicolon-delimited L1–L3 quotes and mid prices for one trading day.
-- `round3-vis` - Contains python files and visualization for round 3 basket visualization
+- `round3-vis` - Contains python files and visualization for round 3 basket visualization.
+- `mid_price_day_.png` - Contains mid price changes for amethysts and starfruits pertaining to round 0.
+- `mean_reversion_strategy_STARFRUIT_day_-2.png` - Visualization that shows a strategy for trading on starfruits and the profits associated with the strategy.

 ## Data Schema (selected columns)